relaxdiego/relaxdiego.github.com/_posts/2017-10-20-coding-kids.md

 But the best part about this experience was when it was time for them to have their recess.
-Before going out, every single one of them approached me to say how much they enjoyed it ("Mr. Mark this is the bestest thing ever!!!") while some didn't say anything, they just went ahead gave me hugs.
+Before going out, every single one of them approached me to say how much they enjoyed it ("Mr. Mark this is the bestest thing ever!!!") while some didn't say anything, they just gave me the sweetest of hugs.

 It's hard not to fall in love with these kids.
 They will forever have a special place in my heart.